Connect with us

 Eleven state-led data collection programs currently exist and, in February, the CDC opened a new grant application for additional states.
 Improved data would allow funding to be allocated toward the areas with the greatest need, sickle cell patient advocates said.

-Texas had an to join those efforts.
+Texas had an opportunity to join those efforts.
 This spring, the state legislature passed a bill with broad bipartisan support to create a sickle cell patient registry, but Republican Gov. Greg Abbott vetoed it, saying it would compromise patient privacy.

 “That was a bad excuse,” said McCruse.
 “We have a cancer registry already, and everyone’s information is safe.
 That registry would have gone a long way to help.”